reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ## Standard Annotations

-Below are some of the most common Annotations in use.
-These are Standard annotations that Java provides as part of the java.lang.annotations package.
+Below are some of the most common annotations available to us.
+These are standard annotations that Java provides as part of the `java.lang.annotations` package.
 To see their full effect it would be best to run the code snippets from the command line since most IDEs provide their custom options that alter warning levels.

-### @SuppressWarnings
+### `@SuppressWarnings`

 **Use Case for @SuppressWarnings** - It is used to indicate that warnings on code compilation should be ignored.
 We may want to suppress warnings that clutter up the build output. @SuppressWarnings("unchecked") for example, suppresses warnings associated with raw types.
 For eg., when we run the following code: